andyeske/Airline-Data-Analysis-Tools/README.md

 * Aircraft Codes dataset, from [Input Data Tables](https://github.com/andyeske/Airline-Data-Analysis-Tools/tree/main/Input%20Data%20Tables).
 * Airline Codes dataset, from [Input Data Tables](https://github.com/andyeske/Airline-Data-Analysis-Tools/tree/main/Input%20Data%20Tables).

 After downloading the BTS dataset, unzip it, and rename it to "T100 Data.csv".
-Place all three datasets under the same folder, alongside the ```ARAT``` code, which can be found in the [MATLAB Code](https://github.com/andyeske/Airline-Data-Analysis-Tools/tree/main/MATLAB%20Code).
+Place all three datasets under the same folder, alongside the ```ARAT``` code, which can be found in the [MATLAB Code](https://github.com/andyeske/Airline-Data-Analysis-Tools/tree/main/MATLAB%20Code) folder.

 **User Actions:** ```ARAT``` can be run as a MATLAB script, with minimal user action.
 However, the user can modify some of the fields under the "USER DEFINED INPUTS" section of ```ARAT``` to generate custom data tables.
 For example, setting ```Origin_Airport = 'BOS'``` will display the top routes out of that airport.
 Specifying ```Number_Routes = 20``` will generate tables that show only the top 20 routes.
 Finally, inputting ```Destination_Airport = 'MIA'``` will amend the route from ```Origin_Airport``` to ```Destination_Airport``` should it not be listed already in the top 20 routes.